composewell/streamly/docs/User/HowTo/optimizing.md

 doing.
 Use lazy `foldr` for lazily transforming the stream and strict `foldl` for reducing the stream.
 If you are manually writing recursive code, try to use tail recursion where possible.

+## Streamly Optimizations

+### `fold` vs `foldBreak`

+`fold` and `foldBreak` provide two different ways to consume a stream.
+We can compose the cosumer folds into a single `Fold` type and then run it using `fold`.
+Alternatively, we can use `foldBreak` to run individual folds on the stream and get back the remaining stream each time, then run the next fold on the remaining stream.
+For streams that use a mutable state e.g. a stream from a file handle or a socket, the `foldBreak` method may turn out to be more efficient.

 ## Build times and space considerations